opentaps/open-climate-investing/book/New-Asset-Classes.md

 ## What Could Possibly Go Wrong?

-You're handing out cash for a promised stream of future claims denominated in units of CO2e, then looking to sell those claims for cash again.
+You're handing out cash for a promised stream of future claims denominated in units of CO2e of Greenhouse Gas emissions, then looking to sell those claims for cash again.
 Every step of the way involves uncertainty, except the part with you handing out the cash.

 ### Technology Risk